if-scientific/RFSwitchChassisExampleScripts/README.md

 If no parameter is passed, and this command is not a query.
 It won't do anything.

 ### Description
-This command can be run as a query to get the value of the Instrumet Application field.
+This command can be run as a query to get the value of the **Instrument Application** field.
 If passed with a parameter for the field value, it will return the paramter.
 Otherwise, it will return the current value.

 ## INST:CONFigurationType/INST:CONFT
 ### Parameters
 This command can take 0 to 1 paramters.

-The paramter here would be the value to set the field {Configuration Type}.
+The paramter here would be the value to set the field **Configuration Type**.

 If no parameter is passed, and this command is not a query.
 It won't do anything.

 ### Description
-This command can be run as a query to get the value of the Configuration Type field.
+This command can be run as a query to get the value of the **Configuration Type** field.
 If passed with a parameter for the field value, it will return the paramter.
 Otherwise, it will return the current value.

 Please note that you can add new lines to this field by adding "[NL]" in the parameter where a new line is needed.

 ## INST:IP
 ### Parameters
-This command can takes 0 paramters.
+This command takes 0 paramters.

 ### Description
 This command should only be run as a query.